 I saw Rivers up close just one time.
 We were at Yankee Stadium for an Old Timers game, standing behind the police barricades by the Stadium’s player entrance hoping to catch a glimpse of all the past and present Yankees arriving for that day’s games.
 Rivers pulled into the Yankee parking lot in a beautiful car.
 I believe it was a Mercedes.
 What I’ll never forget is how slowly the guy walked.
 I think it took him ten minutes to cover the hundred feet between the gate of the parking lot to the player’s entrance to the Stadium.
 I remember another Yankee player, I believe it was Bucky Dent, pulled into the parking lot a full five minutes after Mickey did that day and got inside the stadium before Rivers did.
 I remember wondering how any human being who moved as slow as Rivers did could possibly lead the American League in stolen bases, which Mickey had done in 1975.

 By 1978, however, Mick’s on-the-field performance began to suffer.
 His run production decreased and his batting average dipped by sixty percentage points.
 He also seemed to be growing a bit more nonchalant on the bases and in the outfield.
 Remember, this was the height of the Billy Martin era.
 The boozing and mercurial Yankee skipper had lost the reins of his team and the New York Media was having a field day with all of the controversy.
 Rivers enjoyed the New York nightlife and the ponies.
 He needed to be kept on a short leash but with the Yankee dugout a circus, there was no one to hold the other end of that leash.

 My favorite off-the-field story about Rivers was when he pulled into the Yankee Stadium players’ parking lot before a game after an overnight spent enjoying the Big Apple night life.
-Mrs. Rivers happened to be laying in wait for her husband in the same parking lot.
-She proceeded to use her late model luxury car as a battering ram, repeatedly crashing into the Mick’s own late-model late model luxury car.
+Allegedly, Mrs. Rivers happened to be laying in wait for her husband in the same parking lot.
+She proceeded to use her late model luxury car as a battering ram, repeatedly crashing into the Mick’s own late-model luxury car.
 God I wish I’d been there to see it.
 Mickey’s gambling and philandering was also taking a toll on his personal finances.
 Rumor had it that George Steinbrenner was growing very angry with his center-fielder’s constant requests for salary advances and increases.

 Personally, I liked this guy when he played in New York.
 He did strike out a lot and was a liability in the field but his OBP as a Yankee was over .370 and he hit 81 home runs and drove in 282 during his three-and-a-half year stay in the Bronx.
 And who can forget his appearance on the television show Seinfeld?
 Perhaps Tartabull’s biggest problem was staying healthy.
 He missed too many games because of injuries and would then struggle to regain his rhythm at the plate each time he returned to the lineup.
 Danny is the son of former big league outfielder Jose Tartabull.
 He was born in San Juan on this date in 1962.
 His last season in the big leagues was 1997 and he hit 262 home runs during his 14-years in the Majors.